Alice (American TV series)

 Alice is an American sitcom television series that aired on CBS from August 31, 1976, to March 19, 1985.
 The series is based on director Martin Scorsese's 1974 film Alice Doesn't Live Here Anymore.
-The show stars Linda Lavin in the title role, a widow who moves with her young son to start life over again and finds a job working at a roadside diner in Phoenix, Arizona.
+The show stars Linda Lavin as Alice Hyatt, a widow who moves with her young son to start life over again and finds a job working at a roadside diner in Phoenix, Arizona.
 Most of the episodes revolve around events at Mel's Diner, where Alice is employed.

 With more than 200 episodes over nine seasons, Alice was the longest-running American television sitcom to feature a woman in the starring role until it was surpassed by Roseanne in 1996.

 Series summary

 After her husband Donald is killed in a trucking accident, Alice Spivak Hyatt (Lavin) and her young son Tommy (played by Alfred Lutter in the television pilot, reprising his role from the film, but portrayed by Philip McKeon thereafter) head from their New Jersey home to Los Angeles so Alice can pursue a singing career.
 Her car breaks down in Phoenix, and viewers meet her soon after she has taken a job as a waitress at Mel's Diner.
 (The later seasons' exterior shots were of a real diner, named Mel's, still in operation in Phoenix.)
 Alice works alongside Mel Sharples (Vic Tayback), the grouchy, stingy owner and cook of the greasy spoon, and fellow waitresses and friends, sassy, man-hungry Florence Jean "Flo" Castleberry (Polly Holliday), and neurotic, scatterbrained Vera Louise Gorman (Beth Howland).

 Most scenes took place inside the diner, or less often in Alice's one-bedroom apartment in the Desert Sun apartment complex.
 Vera and Mel's studio apartments and Flo's trailer were occasionally seen.
 Two of the diner's biggest competitors – Barney's Burger Barn and Vinnie's House of Veal – were sometimes mentioned.

 The diner had regular customers through the years, such as Tommy's basketball coach Earl Hicks (Dave Madden), local trucker Chuck (played by Duane R. Campbell), and Henry Beesmeyer (Marvin Kaplan), a telephone repairman who always joked about Mel's cooking.
 Henry's oft-mentioned wife Chloe was seen in one episode, played by Ruth Buzzi.
 Celebrities playing either themselves or other characters (including Martha Raye as Mel's free-spirited mother, George Burns, Robert Goulet, Art Carney, Desi Arnaz, Jerry Reed, and Telly Savalas) were a hallmark of the show.